storybookjs/ember/docs/api/csf.md

 ## Play function

 Storybook's `play` functions are small snippets of code executed when the story renders in the UI.
-They are convenient helper methods to help you test use cases that otherwise weren't possible or required manual intervention.
+They are convenient helper methods to help you test use cases that otherwise weren't possible or required user intervention.

 A good use case for the `play` function is a form component.
 With previous Storybook versions, you'd write your set of stories and had to interact with the component to validate it.
 With Storybook's play functions, you could write the following story: